 The Division of Obstetrics, Gynecology and Reproductive Sciences at University of Maryland has an outstanding record of excellence in clinical investigation and translational research.

-The mission of the Clinical and Translational research in our department is to provide state-of-the-art clinical research facilities and expertise to faculty who conduct human studies.
+The mission of the research in our department is to provide state-of-the-art clinical research facilities and expertise to faculty who conduct human studies.
 The goal of the unit is to create a "value-added" service to the Maternal and Children's clinical research community in the following ways:

 - Offer expert consultation and implementation.

-- Offer a basic science research that could be translated to the maternal and fetal medicine.
+- Offer basic science research that can be translated to maternal and fetal medicine.